nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 3. [nf-core/configs](https://github.com/nf-core/configs): Server profiles
     * At run time, _nf-core_ pipelines fetch configuration profiles from the [configs](https://github.com/nf-core/configs) remote repository.
 The profiles here are specific to clusters at different institutions.
     * Because this is loaded at run time, anyone can add a profile here for their system and it will be immediately available for all _nf-core_ pipelines.
+4. Personal configuration under `~/.nextflow/config`.
-4. Local config files given to Nextflow with the `-c` flag
+5. Local config files given to Nextflow with the `-c` flag.
-5. Command line configuration
+6. Command line configuration.

 Multiple comma-separate config profiles can be specified in one go, so the following commands are perfectly valid: